SAYEM088/keyword_extractor/README.md

-That means there is no pattern of the data, and we dont need any instruction from user, additionally if any user want to erase any name we have and field for that.
+That means there is no pattern of the data, and we dont need any instruction from user, additionally if any user want to erase any name we have an field for that.